Updated May 2021:

 If the regulations change, we will be sure to promptly update the process with Notary Pro.
 As always, please feel free to reach out to us via live chat, email or phone if you have any questions or concerns.

-I don’t live in Ontario or British Columbia - can I get my will virtually witnessed?
+I don’t live in a different province - can I get my will virtually witnessed?

 Whether you’re in Ontario, British Columbia or another province, watch your email inbox for more details as we have them, and in the meantime, you can follow the rest of these tips to get your will finalized during COVID.